Welding - Ergonomics

 - Position the welding item as flat as possible, on a horizontal surface, between waist and elbow height.

-- Position scaffolding at a comfortable height to allow working in a seated position.
+- Position stool or scaffolding at a comfortable height to allow working in a seated position.

 - Avoid working in one position for long periods of time.